casensiom/metaballs/README.md

 There are optimizations to be done.

+## Features
+- **Iteration**: Added a method to visit only valid neighbors.
+- **Optimization**: A rudimentary cache system is included.
+- **Color**: Added color per ball.
+- **Texture mapping**: Generate and upload mesh to GPU, texture mapping is available.
+- **Control**: Added mouse and keyboard control.

 ## TODO

- - ~~Iteration~~.
-Added a method to visit only valid neighbors.
- - ~~Compute the edge values only once~~.
-A rudimentary cache system is included.
- - ~~Add color~~.
-Added color per ball.
- - ~~Add texture mapping~~.
-Generate and upload mesh to GPU, texture mapping is available.
- - ~~Control~~.
-Added mouse and keyboard control.
- - Clean code, separate voxel calculation and render code.
+  - Known issue.
+There is a glich when the grid position is not zero, some balls are randomly dissapearing.